 This is a discussion that you will need to have with your dentist about your specific needs and likelihood of success.
 Often it is the only way that you can preserve your natural tooth and not be left with a gap in your smile or the expense of an implant.
 Root canals are almost always painless and leave you with your own natural tooth intact.

-Where can I get a root canal treatment in Melbourne?
+Where can I get a treatment for my root canal?

 If a root canal treatment is something you’re looking at, Stanley Street Dental in Melbourne is the best place to go for a consultation and an appointment.
 Providing top-quality dental care for years now, you can be guaranteed the best treatment by their dedicated staff led by Dr. Frank Nikakhtar.
 Should you have any questions, they are more than happy to answer them for you.